BBahtiri/Physics_informed_deep_learning_constitutive_model/README.md

 🔬 **Material-Specific Formulation**
 - **Transversely Isropic Behavior**:
   - Structural tensor formulation (A = a₀ ⊗ a₀)
-  - Specialized invariant set for TI materials:
+  - Specialized invariant set for Composite materials:
     - I₁ = tr(ε)
     - I₂ = tr(ε²)
     - I₃ = tr(Aε)